 La Conseillante

 2015 is the debut vintage for Marielle Cazaux, technical director, who switched to La Conseillante from Petit Village in the summer of 2015.
-I'm honest and have to say that I expected much more from 2015.
-It's a pretty wine with sweet, silky fruit and tannin, but lacks imho a bit more intensity and concentration.
-I sincerely hope it will gain concentration, depth and intensity while ageing in the barrel and then in the bottle.
+I expected much more from 2015.
+It was a pretty wine with sweet, silky fruit and tannin, but it lacked, imho a bit more intensity and concentration.
+I sincerely hope it will gain concentration, depth, and intensity while aging in the barrel and then in the bottle.
 93p.
-Duo de Conseillante, the second wine, was round, charming and easy-going.
+Duo de Conseillante, the second wine, was round, charming, and easy-going.
 88p.

 Climens

-2015 Climens - on basis of tasted samples, it's easy to say that this vintage can be as stunning as 2014.
+2015 Climens - based on tasted samples, it's easy to say that this vintage can be as stunning as 2014.
 It doesn't have the acidity of 2014, but its intensity and depth are slightly bigger in 2015.
 We will see in ca. five years.
 96-97p.

-2013 Climens - great intensity of botrytised flavours, great acidity, rich sophisticated, very long finish.
-Lighter than 2013.
+2013 Climens - great intensity of botrytised flavors, great acidity, rich sophisticated, very long finish.
+Lighter than in 2013.
 95p

-2011 Climens - potent, with great acidity and minerality, very intense botrytised flavours of orange peel and almonds, sophisticated touch, richness and great length.
+2011 Climens - potent, with great acidity and minerality, intense botrytised flavors of orange peel and almonds, sophisticated touch, richness, and great length.
 Awesome effort.
 96+p.

 2009 Climens was a twin sister of 2010, slightly spicier on the palate, as mind-boggling.
 99-100p.